anapmelo/anapmelo.github.io/_pages/about.md

 I am an Assistant Professor in the Economics Department at Howard University.
 I am an applied microeconomist researching topics in Economics of Education, Labor, and Development Economics, with an emphasis in socioeconomic, gender, and racial inequality.

+For the academic year 2023-24, I am a visiting scholar at the Center for Education Efficacy, Excellence, and Equity (E4) in the School of Education and Social Policy at Northwestern University.

 [CV](http://anapmelo.github.io/files/main_cv.pdf)

 <h2>Education</h2>

-  * Ph.D, Ag. and Applied Economics, University of Wisconsin-Madison (2021)
+  * Ph.D., Ag. and Applied Economics, University of Wisconsin-Madison (2021)
   * M.A., Economics, Universidade de S&atilde;o Paulo (2016)
   * B.A., Economics, Universidade Federal do Esp&iacute;rito Santo (2011)